 In this article:

-However, most of the commercially available shaving creams are laden with chemicals such as parabens that can irritate the skin and cause damage in the long run.
+However, traditional shaving cream contains chemicals such as parabens that can irritate the skin, leading to dry skin and can cause damage in the long run.
+Don’t forget, your skin is the largest organ and absorbs almost everything you put on it.

-Therefore, it is best to prepare your own shaving cream using natural ingredients that are easily found in your kitchen.
-These DIY shaving creams are not only gentle on the skin but may also have additional benefits.
+Therefore, it is best to opt for DIY shaving cream using natural ingredients that are easily found in your kitchen.
+These DIY shaving creams are natural alternatives and are good for sensitive skin and have additional benefits too.
+This homemade shaving cream recipe not only helps you to avoid itchy skin but a painful razor burn as well.

-You can prepare shaving creams at home using the following ingredients:
+You can prepare shaving cream at home using the following ingredients:

 1. Shea butter

-Shea butter is an excellent source of skin-moisturizing natural fatty acids, including stearic, oleic, palmitic, and linoleic acids.
+Shea butter is an excellent source of skin-moisturizing natural fatty acids, including stearic, oleic, palmitic, and linoleic acids and therefore it’s considered a traditional shaving cream alternative.

 2. Plant oils

 Similar to shea butter, plant oils are rich in fatty acids that moisturize the skin.
-They also contain antioxidant, antimicrobial, and anti-inflammatory properties.
+They also contain antioxidants, antimicrobial, and anti-inflammatory properties.
 The fatty acids, especially linoleic and oleic acids, also promote skin repair.
-(2)

 3. Aloe vera gel

-Aloe vera gel is highly popular for its many dermatological benefits.
+Aloe gel is highly popular for its many dermatological benefits and is therefore used in several skincare products.
 It contains several bioactive compounds such as humectant polysaccharides, salicylic acid, antiseptic sulfur, urea nitrogen, and cinnamic acid.
-(3)

 4. Essential oils

-Most of the marketed shaving creams give out a soothing fragrance.
-However, they contain harmful artificial perfuming agents such as parabens.
+Most of the commercial shaving creams give out a soothing fragrance.
+However, they contain harmful artificial perfuming agents such as parabens and are not suitable for all skin types.

-Homemade shaving creams, on the other hand, use essential oils such as peppermint, lavender, lemon, and frankincense oils for the fragrance.
+Homemade shaving cream, on the other hand, use essential oils such as peppermint, lavender, lemon, and frankincense oils for the fragrance.
 These essential oils also possess skin benefits as they act as anti-inflammatory and antimicrobial agents.
-(4)(5)

-Therefore, adding essential oils to your shaving creams can help prevent infections in case of razor cuts.
+Therefore, adding essential oils to your shaving creams can help prevent infections in case of razor burns.

 5. Baking soda